 - Visit your dentist in Burnaby for a check-up every 6 months

 There is a lot more to oral health than just a winning smile.
-Taking care of your teeth today will go a long way toward boosting your overall health and decreasing your changes of developing serious diseases tomorrow.
+Taking care of your teeth today will go a long way toward boosting your overall health and decreasing your chances of developing serious diseases tomorrow.